-The liver has no linking nerve endings, the dull ache in your right side specifically does not originate from the liver.
+The liver has no linking nerve endings, and the dull ache in your right side does explicitly not originate from the liver.

-The dull ache in the right side of the mid-section develops as the liver begins to become bloated from fat accumulation.
+The dull ache in the right side of the mid-section develops as the liver becomes bloated from fat accumulation.
 The irritated liver begins putting pressure on the nerve endings of the other neighboring delicate abdominal systems.
-If you are a problem drinker and you have a dull ache in the right side of the abdomen.
+If you are a problem drinker and you have a dull ache on the right side of the abdomen.
 Often the reason is that your liver has enlarged and is applying pressure to the nearby organs.

-As you can imagine, if your liver is so swollen that it has the girth and size to press hard enough on other areas of your body to cause pain.
+As you can imagine, if your liver is so swollen, it has the girth and size to press hard enough on other areas of your body to cause pain.
 You are way past the point of thinking about seeing a doctor.

 Right Side Abdominal Pain & Liver Pain After Drinking